 The USS Piedmont (AD-17) was a Dixie-class destroyer tender.
 The ship was constructed at the time World War II was taking place for the purpose of providing maintenance support for other battleships.
 The USS Piedmont was involved in World War II, the Korean War, and the Vietnam War.
 For its efforts in the last two, the ship received a total of five battle stars.
-After ending its service for the United States Navy, the USS Piedmont was acquired by the Turkish Navy in 1982, a purchase that was made possible by the Foreign Assistance Act portion from the Security Assistance Program.
+After ending its service with the United States Navy, the USS Piedmont was acquired by the Turkish Navy in 1982, a purchase that was made possible by the Foreign Assistance Act portion of the Security Assistance Program.

 Technical Features of the USS Piedmont (AD-17)

 Decommissioning date: 30 September 1982